hwd404/SHAP-FOLD-PY/README.md

 </code>

-SHAP_pos, SHAP_neg are the shapley value matrix for positive data and negative data.
+SHAP_pos, SHAP_neg are the Shapley value matrices for positive data and negative data.

 <code>